 Allen & Overy (A&O) has three offices in Greater China: Beijing, Shanghai and Hong Kong.
 It has been operating in the region for over 30 years and was one of the first international law firms to open an office in Beijing in 1993.
 By that point the Hong Kong office had been established for five years, with the Shanghai office opening almost ten years later in 2002.
 The firm expanded further in Shanghai through a joint operation with local firm Lang Yue in 2020.

 The work is generally highly stimulating and lawyers are often involved in headline-grabbing deals.
 They recently advised the Hong Kong government on its US$1 billion green bond issuance — the first under the government’s new HK$100 billion green bond programme.
+Other notable deals include advising the Ant Group on its US$ 6.5 billion sustainability-linked loan, the largest of its kind in Asia Pacific last year.

 A&O offers some of the best perks of any city firm.
 There’s an annual wellbeing allowance of HK$6,000 for a gym membership and other activities.
 Lawyers also have access to a mental health and wellbeing programme which includes free use of apps Headspace and Unmind.
 They get medical, dental and life insurance, a pension scheme and access to a rental reimbursement scheme.
 They can also choose to take six weeks unpaid ‘quali leave’ and get a day off for their birthday each year.
 The firm does not disclose what it pays junior lawyers, but reviews salaries on an annual basis.